rafiqhasan/AI_DL_ML_Repo/README.md

 This repository is my cummulative effort on Tensorflow learnings and exploration

+1. Count number of people in an Image using Tensorflow's object detection model
 1. MNIST character recognition using deep neural network
 2. Fire and theft prediction regression problem using Linear regression
 3. Fire and theft prediction regression problem using Tensorflow Neuralnet